GingerDev0/HackerWars-Log-Cleaner/README.md

 ## How It Works

 1. **Initialization:**
-   - The script waits for the page to load and creates a status container that integrates into the site's navigation.
-This container now includes a dropdown menu with options to toggle auto log clearing, open the custom log message modal, and open the parsed IPs modal.
+   - The script waits for the page to load and creates a status container integrated into the site's navigation.
+   - The dropdown menu offers options to toggle auto log clearing, open the custom log message modal, and access the parsed data modals.

 2. **IP Retrieval:**
-   - It searches for an element with the class `.header-ip-show` to extract your current IP address.
+   - It extracts your current IP address from the element with the class `.header-ip-show`.

 3. **Log Checking & Custom Insertion:**
-   - If on the `/log` page, the script checks if the log textarea contains any text.
+   - On the `/log` page (or on `/internet`), the script checks if the log textarea contains any text.
-   - If your IP is detected in the logs (or on the log page), the script clears the textarea, inserts your saved custom log message, and then clicks the "Edit log file" button to update the logs.
+   - When your IP is detected, it clears the textarea, inserts your saved custom log message, and clicks the "Edit log file" button.

-4. **IP Parsing:**
+4. **Data Parsing:**
-   - On the logs page (`view=logs`), the script parses IP addresses from the log entries using a regular expression that targets IPs enclosed in square brackets.
-   - Duplicate IPs are removed and your own IP is filtered out.
+   - **IP Parsing:** Extracts IP addresses from log entries, removes duplicates, and excludes your own IP.
+   - **BTC Parsing:** Extracts BTC account and key details from logs.
+   - **Bank Parsing:** Extracts bank account numbers and bank IPs.
-   - The resulting list of IP addresses is saved in localStorage.
+   - All parsed data is merged with existing entries and stored persistently in localStorage.

 5. **Alert Monitoring:**
    - The script listens for DOM changes to detect alerts.
-   - Depending on the alert text, it will either redirect you to a new page or simulate a login button click.
+   - Based on alert text, it may redirect you or simulate a login click.

 ## Usage

-Once installed, the script automatically executes on any page under `https://hackerwars.io/*`.
+After installation, the script runs automatically on any page under `https://hackerwars.io/*`.
 Use the "Status" dropdown in the navigation to:
-- Monitor updates regarding log clearance, alert handling, and IP parsing.
+- Monitor updates regarding log clearance, alert handling, and data parsing.
-- Toggle the auto log clearing feature on or off.
+- Toggle the auto log clearing feature.
-- Open the modal to set or update your custom log message.
+- Open the modals to set or update your custom log message, or to view/edit parsed IP addresses, BTC addresses, and bank accounts.
-- Open the modal to view and edit the parsed IP addresses.

 ## Troubleshooting

 - **IP Not Detected:**
-  Ensure the element with class `.header-ip-show` exists on the page.
-If not, verify that the page layout hasn't changed.
+  Ensure the element with the class `.header-ip-show` is present.
+If not, check for layout changes.

 - **Missing Log Area:**
-  If the script logs "Log area element not found," check that you're on the correct page where logs are displayed.
+  If you see a "Log area element not found" message, verify you are on the correct page where logs are displayed.

-- **IP Parsing Issues:**
+- **Data Parsing Issues:**
-  - Verify that log entries follow the expected format (e.g., `[205.135.68.189]`).
+  - Confirm log entries follow the expected formats (e.g., `[205.135.68.189]` for IPs, the proper format for BTC and bank entries).
-  - Check the browser console for debugging logs related to IP extraction.
+  - Check the browser console for debugging logs regarding data extraction.
-  - Confirm that localStorage is updating with the `savedIPs` key.
+  - Ensure localStorage is updating with keys like `savedIPs`, `savedBTC`, and `savedBank`.

 - **Alert Handling Issues:**
-  If redirection or login actions are not occurring as expected, inspect your browser's console for error messages and confirm that the site's DOM matches the selectors used in the script.
+  If expected actions (redirects or login simulations) are not occurring, inspect the browser console for errors and verify that the site's DOM matches the script's selectors.

 ## Customization

 - **Styling:**
-  You can customize the appearance of the status container, dropdown menu, and modals by modifying the relevant sections in the script.
+  Modify the script sections for the status container, dropdown menu, and modals to adjust their appearance.

 - **Alert Conditions:**
-  The script uses text matching to determine actions.
-If HackerWars updates its alert messages, update the text conditions in the `handleAlert` function accordingly.
+  Update the text conditions in the alert handling function if HackerWars changes its alert messages.

 - **Custom Log Message:**
-  Update the custom log message via the modal.
-The message is saved in localStorage and automatically inserted into the log file when logs are cleared.
+  Set or update your custom log message via the modal.
+This message is saved in localStorage and automatically inserted during log clearance.

-- **Parsed IPs List:**
+- **Parsed Data Lists:**
-  You can view and edit the parsed IP addresses through the new modal.
-The list is maintained in localStorage and reflects the unique IP addresses extracted from the logs (excluding your own).
+  View and edit the parsed IP addresses, BTC addresses, and bank accounts through their respective modals.
+The lists are stored as JSON in localStorage and merged with new entries as they are parsed.

 ## License